-As a Church of England school, governors and the headteacher recognise the benefit spiritual nourishment can bring to well being.
-The school's vicar Revd Mitchell is available for individual staff seeking pastoral support.
+As a Church of England school, governors and the headteacher recognise the benefit spiritual nourishment can bring to well-being.
+The school's vicar Revd.
+Mark Woodrow is available for individual staff seeking pastoral support.
+Revd.
+Paul Graham (Baptist Minister) also provides support to the school staff.

-40. Review
+40. Review and Committees